PoorBillionaire/USN-Journal-Parser/README.rst

 **--grep / -g**

 Sometimes during a more targeted investigation, an Analyst is simply looking for additional supporting evidence to confirm what is believed or pile on to what is already known - and does not want to eyeball the entire journal for this evidence.
-By using the 'filename' command-line flag, an Analyst can return only USN records which contain the given string in its 'filename' attribute:
+By using the '--grep / -g' command-line flag, an Analyst can return only USN records which match a given 'filename' attribute:

 ::

-    dev@computer:~$ python usn.py usnJRNL --filename jernuhl
+    dev@computer:~$ python usn.py -f usnjournal --grep jernuhl.txt
     {
         "recordlen": 88,
         "majversion": 2,